mikedamay/PureDI/Documentation/LibraryMaintainerNotes.md

 The following steps are requred to build the User Guide and API documentation:

 1) Add sandDoc VS project to the PureDI solution.
 (The sandDoc project bulds that User Guide and API Docs.)
-(Note that the PureDI solution is persisted with the sandBox project removed from the .sln file as the sandDoc project requires the full .NET framework so its inclusion by default would break non-Windows builds.
+(Note that the PureDI solution may be persisted with the sandBox project removed from the .sln file as the sandDoc project requires the full .NET framework so its inclusion by default would break non-Windows builds - Jetbrains Rider is not sufficiently respectful of build configurations.
 It also slows down the build).
 The sandBox project is included in the PureDI git repo under the PureDI solution directory.

 2) Make changes to the Content folder if necessary.
 (See Note C, below)